What is a starting credit score?

 How to establish and maintain good credit

 Building credit is a process.
 But that doesn’t mean you’re totally out of luck if you’re just starting to establish credit and considered credit invisible.
-Here are just a few ways to build credit for the first time:
+There are certain things you can do to build credit for the first time:

 Is it possible to have a credit score without a credit card?